Who We Are

 Often children that have experienced trauma and abuse may feel labelled or different from others, ashamed or undervalued because of their experiences.
 Animals create opportunities for children to connect and feel valued without anything being expected of them in return, no words are necessary, and it doesn’t matter who you are or what you have been through, a dog will accept you unconditionally.
 Further, children can love or play with the animal, and receive positive feedback from the animal.
 Dogs in particular, as they are so intuitive, can also help therapists understand children better and thus be able to tailor make a more effective therapeutic plan for the child.
 Children may also project some of their own feelings or thoughts on to the animal, thereby giving us clues as to how they may be feeling e.g. Danni is feeling very sad today.
-Danni has become an integral part of the Jelly Beanz family and the work we do for our children.
+Danni became an integral part of the Jelly Beanz family and the work we do for our children.
+In December 2021 Danni passed away peacefully.

 She has held positions of Chairperson at the Institute of People Management (IPM) for Durban Coastal Branch and Deputy Chairperson of the Board for Durban Youth Radio in KwazuluNatal.
 She assists Jelly Beanz Inc. in human resources and business administration matters.

 Thea completed her accounting degree at the University of Pretoria in 2004, and her articles in 2010.
 She recently completed her MPhil (Development Finance) through Stellenbosch Business School.
 She has worked both in the United Kingdom and South Africa.
 She joined the Jelly Beanz Board of Trustees in 2016.